 - Demonstrating subject matter expertise.
 In the virtual classroom, both technical proficiency and subject matter competence matter to learners.
 When you share useful information/data that is not previously known, while also managing the virtual platform smoothly, your expertise is recognized, and learners stay interested because they assume more meaningful information will be shared.

 - Highlighting and incorporating course materials into the content flow.
 When learners realize the value of content offered outside of the live lessons (eLearning, infographics, tools, videos, etc.) they will be more likely to access that content in other moments of learning need.
 As facilitators, our influence no longer ends when the live training event concludes.
 Rather, we also support informal training, and by positioning ourselves as experts, learners will trust the self-guided, on-demand resources, too.

 Don’t limit the impact of your facilitation through surface-level learner engagement.
 Maximize learning’s results by facilitating content in such a way that the information revitalizes learners’ interest.
 By combining these five facilitation methods with my approaches for fostering environmental engagement, facilitators can increase their value to learners and the organization.
-For more purposeful professional development, register for the Advanced Virtual Facilitation – Driving Quality Digital Engagement certificate program.
+For more purposeful professional development, register for the Facilitation Mastery Series - the next class begins on May 3.

 Read the other installments in the advanced virtual facilitation learner engagement blog series by tapping the icon below.

 InSync's InQuire Engagement Framework® , developed by InSync’s Dr. Charles Dye, is based on an operationalized situated cognition model and neuroscience, and optimizes learner trajectory by considering the learner, the learning environment, and the learner-environment interaction through measurable and well-defined measures of effect.
 Access the original research here: https://opencommons.uconn.edu/dissertations/2403/